 The fare for Indian travellers is Nepalese Rs 14,800 (US $128).
 Apart from Nepali and Indian passengers, all other nationals need to pay the same fare of US$ 180 or equivalent in Nepalese Rupees.

-Cost of Trekking Permits
+Cost of Permits for Everest Base Camp Trek

 There are two types of permits applicable for Everest region trekking.
 One is National Park Permit as the entire Khumbu region is protected under Sagarmatha National Park and the second is TIMS- Trekkers’ Information Management System.